 They forget this because they have no idea.

-This it's a godless ideology That has no clue about what a vision is all about and how we can move forward throughout our obstacles.
+It's a godless ideology that has no clue about what a vision is all about and how we can move forward throughout our obstacles.

 They never will.

-We start coming together, and we the people together, no matter what side of the hour we're on, we're gonna figure out a way to succeed and get past this hard left Marxist that hates everything we stand for.
+We start coming together and we, the people, together, no matter what side of the aisle we're on, we're going to figure out a way to succeed and get past this hard left Marxist that hates everything we stand for.

 Yeah, I'm with you.

-And I couldn't I couldn't have said it better myself.
+And I couldn't have said it better myself.

 It's Burgess Owens.